salt-extensions/community/working_group/2024/2024-07-18-meeting-notes.md

 - **Welcome any newcomers**
 - Today's agenda is: We're making a change in working group leadership.
+- Which process should people (be able to) follow to include a fresh extension (not a ported one) into the org?
+- Where are we in the process of module migration?
+Is anyone still actually working on porting modules?
+Also: How can we minimize friction in this process and most effectively prioritize work?
+Context: ⁠salt-extensions⁠ [TLDR: Automation mostly works fine from my experience with saltext-vault and saltext-pushover, awareness/documentation is lacking, possibly interest as well]
+- Anything that can be done to ensure the organization stays healthy in the absence of Nick?
 - Discussion of next steps with this working group.

 ## Next steps